alexpasmantier/television/docs/getting-started/03-first-channel.md

 ## Step 3: Add Preview

-Let's add a preview so you can see the content before selecting:
+Add a preview to see the content before selecting:

 ```toml
 [metadata]